 MULTI FUNCTIONAL POLYMER NANO FOAMS

 The inherent advantage of solid-state foaming is the ability to control the foam morphology by varying the process parameters.
 This allows us to vary the pore size and porosity as per the needs of the intended application.
 Even though these foams exhibit good properties such as low thermal conductivity that are favorable for certain applications, they suffer from low electrical conductivity and poor ablative performance restricting their usage for other applications.
 One possible solution to overcome this shortcoming is to add nano particles to enhance the desired property of the foam.
 A variety of polymers including bio-compatible/degradable polymers could be processed using this technique.
-On the experimental front this involves material processing techniques such as solid state foaming, compounding, injection molding, inverse molding and solvent casting.
+On the experimental front this involves material processing techniques such as solid state foaming, compounding, injection molding, inverse molding, solvent casting, and additive manufacturing.
 Computational studies involve developing models using Monte Carlo methods, molecular dynamics and finite element analysis to predict the properties of these foams as a function of nano particle loading, pore size and porosity.
 These models would serve as a design tool to determine the foam morphology based on the requirements of the desired application.

 MICRO BIOREACTOR ARRAY FOR BIO-ARTIFICIAL ORGANS